canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

   landscape-secrets-service.service     loaded active running Landscape's Secrets Management Service
 ```

-Once the installation has completed, Landscape will be served on `localhost` port 8080.
-Open your favourite browser on Windows and enter the address `http://127.0.0.1:8080`.
-It will show the page to create the Landscape global
+Once installed Landscape will be served on `localhost` port 8080.
+Open your favourite browser on Windows and navigated to `http://127.0.0.1:8080` to access the Landscape global admin account.
-admin account.
 Enter the following credentials and click the **Sign Up** button:

 | Field             | Value           |
 | ----------------- | --------------- |